It’s time to journey into the hills, and we’re sharing info on our favorite rides which start in Sturgis and will take your breath away!

 Another great stopping point is Dalton Lake.
 Enjoy taking a hike on the Centennial Trail or fishing in the lake which was made by the Civilian Conservation Corps in 1930.
 There are limited facilities and 10 camping sites at this lovely little lake.

 The tiny town of Nemo, which was established in 1877, is another ideal stopping point.
 You can hike (a trailhead for Centennial Trail is nearby), or just stop at the general store for a visit.
 Just outside of Nemo you can choose the next direction for your journey – north which will eventually lead you to Deadwood & Lead; or south where you can travel to Rapid City and back to Sturgis by way of I-90, or continue onto the southern Black Hills before circling back to Sturgis.
 The choice of adventure is yours!

 Boulder Canyon connects Sturgis to Deadwood using Highway 14A.
 Take time to slow down and enjoy the view in this narrow canyon.
 The lower canyon is comprised of steep hillsides where some travelers have been fortunate enough to spot the resident mountain goat.
 Wildlife can be spotted throughout the canyon which is home to turkeys, deer, elk and even mountain lions.

 Midway up the canyon sits Boulder Canyon Country Club.
 The club is open to everyone and is a terrific place to stop and play a round of golf.
-After golfing 9 holes enjoy a beverage or meal in the Boulder Grille or on the deck!
+After golfing 18 holes, enjoy a beverage or meal in clubhouse or on the deck!

 The canyon widens out past the Country Club and your view is now filled with majestic pine trees and a smattering of aspen.
 Enjoy the view as you come to the top of the hill overlooking Deadwood and take in the grandeur of Terry Peak in the distance.
 Head down the hill into Deadwood and enjoy spending some time in this historic community.